Sílvia Marsó

 Sílvia Cartañá Ortega (Barcelona, 8 March 1963), better known as Sílvia Marsó is a Spanish film, stage and television actress and theatre producer.
 She started her career in the Televisión Española's game show Un, dos, tres... responda otra vez.

+Biography

+At the age of 14, he enrolled in the Pantomime School at the Barcelona Institut del Teatre, and his first public appearance was in the Gothic Quarter of Barcelona with a street performance alongside some of his classmates, including Paco Mir from Tricicle and Jürgen Müller from La Fura dels Baus.
+It was then that he adopted his stage name in homage to the French mime Marcel Marceau.